 Before you start exploring opportunities in Denmark you need to define what you are really looking for

-Working abroad sounds like an adventure to many people.
-However, job search in Denmark requires more than just the obvious Danish CV writing and translation, it requires thorough preparation.
+Work abroad sounds like an adventure to many people.
+However, job search in Denmark requires more than just the obvious Denmark CV and Denmark cover letter writing and translation, it requires thorough preparation.
 You will face problems that probably did not even come to your mind when you decided to get an overseas employment.

 - Mainland: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October).